ethereumclassic/Awesome-ETC/README.md

 - [MetaMask](https://metamask.io/) - Browser extension that can interact with Remix IDE and send transactions to different testnets.
 - [MyEtherWallet](https://www.myetherwallet.com/) - Online wallet service that interacts with the blockchain and performs several other useful functions.
 - [Mist](https://github.com/ethereum/mist) - Official Ethereum wallet - Browse and use Ðapps on the Ethereum network.
-- [MyCrypto](https://www.mycrypto.com) - Online wallet service that interacts with the blockchain and performs several other useful functions.

 ## Protocols